sylvia-barick/prova/README.md

 ---

 <div align="center">
-Built with care by the Provenance team
+Built with care by Sylvia
-Powered by HydraDB x Gemini x Firebase x Next.js
+Powered by HydraDB
 </div>